 Connecticut prohibits use of trade secrets by a company that has “has reason to know” that the material constitutes a trade secret.
 This is known as constructive knowledge (versus actual knowledge).
 In other words, even if a Connecticut company was unaware it possessed purloined trade secrets, it can still be prosecuted under Connecticut law if it should have known.

 A victim of trade secret theft can also seek financial compensation that measures the actual loss attributed to the theft or the profits (or “unjust enrichment”) acquired by the trade secret thief.
-In egregious situations, a Connecticut court can award punitive damages up to twice the amount of any award.
+Under Conn.
+Genl.
+Stat.
+Sec.
+35-53, a plaintiff "may recover for the unjust enrichment caused by misappropriation that is not taken into account in computing damages for actual loss."
+In egregious situations, where there is malicious and willful intent to misappropriate a trade secret, a Connecticut court can award punitive damages up to twice the amount of any award.

-An action for misappropriation must be brought within 3 years after the misappropriation is discovered or by the exercise of reasonable diligence should have been discovered.Federal Law
+Pursuant to Conn.
+Genl.
+Stat.
+Sec.
+35-56, any action for trade secret misappropriation must be brought "within three years from the date the misappropriation is discovered or by the exercise of reasonable diligence should have been discovered."